Blog downtime: I got a job and changed the host of Joulsen

 I have started working as a robotics engineer at the company Turf Tank.
 They produce robots for painting sports fields such as american football fields, baseball fields and much more.

 I have been working there since september 2023 which lines up exactly with my last post.
-A lot of the technical stuff I usually do is now directed at work, and due to the confidential nature of business, I cannot disclose the problems I face nor the solutions I come up with.
+A lot of the technical stuff I usually do is now directed at work and I must admit, this causes me to do less technical stuff in my spare time.
+I sadly cannot disclose most of the interesting things I work with, as it is company intellectual property.

 Personal logistics